jdquerales/MilestoneProject_4/README.md

 ## Credits
 ### Code
 - The project's code was developed by following the [Code Institute](https://codeinstitute.net/) video lessons and based on the understanding of the Boutique Ado Django Mini-Project, but was customized, modified and enhanced to fit the project purposes.
-Checkout app and profiles app rely heavily on Code Institute Boutique ADO mini-project.
+Checkout app and profiles apps  heavily rely on Code Institute Boutique ADO mini-project.
 - I also constantly referred to the following documentation sources during the development: [Django](https://docs.djangoproject.com/en/3.2/), [Stripe](https://stripe.com/docs).
 - During development of this project I extensively consulted the books "**Django 3 by example**" by Antonio Melé and "**Django for beginners**" by William S. Vincent.
 ### Content and Media